 Ginger juice is made by extracting the liquid from fresh ginger, and then mixing it with water, lemon juice, and (optionally) a sweetener.

 If it sounds a lot like ginger tea, it’s similar, but there are two big differences.

-First, ginger tea is cooked and ginger juice is raw.
+First, ginger tea is cooked, and ginger juice is raw.
 To make ginger tea, you simmer fresh ginger in water.
-To make ginger juice, you blend, grate, or juice fresh ginger, and then strain the ginger through cheesecloth.
+To make ginger juice, you blend, grate, or juice fresh ginger, and then strain it through cheesecloth.

 Second, ginger tea has a much stronger flavor (with bitter afternotes) compared to ginger juice.
 This juice is light, slightly spicy, and refreshing.

 If you want to taste it before you try making it, The Ginger People make a delicious ginger juice.

 Look for it in the refrigerated produce section at your regular grocery store.
 It should be easy to find.